Supporting Your Child Through Uncertain Times

 But there are also the other moments—the ones that push you to your absolute limits.
 The tantrums that seem to come from nowhere, behavior you don’t know how to manage, battles over bedtime that leave you exhausted and defeated, and the important questions you just don't know how to answer.
 The greatest fear that lives within the core of every parent is the fear that you are somehow failing your child, that you're not enough, that you're doing it all wrong.

 When stress accumulates beyond your capacity to manage it, overwhelming feelings can surface: shame about losing your patience, failure when nothing you try seems to work, despair when you feel isolated and invisible in your struggle.
-These feelings are part of the human experience of parenting—they are not the evidence that you're inadequate.
+These feelings are part of parenting—they are not evidence that you're inadequate.
 During times of crisis and uncertainty, though, these feelings can intensify, the pressure compounds and the margin for error feels impossibly thin.

 When we feel deeply vulnerable—whether from external circumstances, internal struggles, or both—we instinctively shift into self-preservation mode.
-Our nervous systems activate to protect us.
-Fear takes the wheel, narrowing our focus to immediate survival and safety.
+Our nervous system activates to protect us.
+Fear takes over, narrowing our focus to immediate survival and safety.
 This is biology, not weakness.
-But here's what's crucial: being scared doesn't mean we have to respond in scary ways.
+But here's what's crucial: being scared doesn't mean we have to respond from that place of fear.
 When we practice taking a pause, fear serves as information, not instruction.

 Caring for your child's mental health becomes especially difficult when you're struggling to care for your own.
 Right now, your children are watching how you navigate uncertainty.
 Not whether you struggle, but how you move through that struggle.
 They're observing how you talk about challenges, how you treat yourself and others when things are hard, and how you cope when you don't have all the answers.
 They're looking to you for reassurance that they'll be protected and safe, even when the world feels uncertain.
 This doesn't mean you need to have everything figured out or pretend you're not struggling.
 It means they need to see you managing difficulty with honesty and hope.